FAIRmedia-AT/FM-V2T/README.md

 (see [alternative link](https://zenodo.org/records/17287642))
 appearing in the *Proceedings of the 33rd ACM International Conference on Multimedia (ACM MM 2025)*.

 This publication introduces both the dataset and a dedicated **LLM-based semantic correspondence metric** designed for evaluating video-to-text models.
+The prompts used for LLMFactsF1 can be found at `PAPER/LLMFactsF1_prompts`

 ### Updated Results
 Revising the dataset, we discovered a minor issue with the **ShortRefs** counting 21 captions for each clip instead of the expected 20.
 The **updated results 🟩** show very marginal differences and appear just below the *inaccurate results 🟥* for comparison.
 For completeness, the outdated file is archived in `annotations/archive/clips-wvr-msr-vtt-format_21.json`.